KhronosGroup/glTF/README.md

 ### All Presentations and Articles

+* [Behind the Scenes with Adobe Dimension Engineers: How We Built the 3D Publish Feature](https://theblog.adobe.com/behind-the-scenes-with-adobe-dimension-engineers-how-we-built-the-3d-publish-feature/) by Mike Bond.
+November 2018
 * [OGC and Khronos Form a Liaison to Improve Interoperability within the Geospatial and 3D Graphics Communities](https://www.khronos.org/news/press/ogc-and-khronos-form-a-liaison-to-improve-interoperability-within-the-geospatial-and-3d-graphics-communities).
 October 2018
 * [If you build it (together), they will come...Mozilla and the Khronos Group collaborate to bring glTF capabilities to Blender](https://medium.com/mozilla-open-innovation/gltf-import-export-tool-ca0932b0ce76) by Rosana Ardila.
 October 2018
 * [glTF and Construction – Part 1: Secrets of the Cloud](https://constructingdata.wordpress.com/2018/09/07/gltf-and-construction-part-1-secrets-of-the-cloud/) by Tim Davies.
 September 2018